dnewmon/broadcast-socket-server/README.md

 - **Channel-based Broadcasting**: Organize clients into isolated channels for targeted message distribution
 - **HTTP Proxy Endpoint**: Send messages to channels via REST API without WebSocket connection
+- **Bi-directional HTTP Proxy**: Forward WebSocket events to an external HTTP endpoint and proxy responses back
 - **Health Check**: Built-in health monitoring endpoint
 - **CLI Support**: Run as a standalone server with command-line options
 - **Programmatic API**: Use as a library in your Node.js application